ktraw2/upsilon-custom/README.md

 ## Differences from FTB Ultimate
 - Updated BuildCraft to 3.4.5
   - The Builder is disabled by default, as in 3.4.3 and 3.4.4, but can be enabled in the BuildCraft config (use caution)
+  - Clay pipes
+  - Assorted fixes, especially to the Filler
 - Added Ears
   - This includes a backport of modern skin features and a skin fix
 - Added LegacyCustomPublish